WeCARe-Workshop/wecare-workshop.github.io/_pages/schedule.md

 ---

 Due to the measures against COVID-19, this workshop is going to be held in a virtual environment.
-**The schedule below is a preliminary update and will probably change before the workshop.**
-If you see problems or have an idea on how to make the workshop a good (remote) experience for everyone, please don't hesitate to let us know (preferably via e-mail, see [Organizers](/Organizers) for contact details).
 {: .align--left .notice--danger  }

 <!-- {% include figure image_path="/assets/images/morningcafe.jpg" alt="A snapshot of a table during a World Café." caption="A snapshot of a table during a World Café." %} -->